wxwatchr/Snowstorm-Classification/README.md

 **Data Cleanup:** The Storm Events Database required merging all of the files together into a single dataset.
 A subset of this dataset was created to include only EVENT_TYPE of: Blizzard, Frost/Freeze, Heavy Snow, Ice Storm, Lake-Effect Snow, Sleet, Winter Storm, and Winter Weather.
 The new subset consisted of 238,782 rows of data.

 Columns that were not related to the scope of the project, contained all N/A's, or not necessary for the algorithm were removed (see Storms Events DS Column Removal document for more information).
 Additionally, string and character values were converted to numeric values.
+The Storm Events DS Cleanup R file was used to merge the files, remove columns, and convert values to numeric.